mariohercules/docker-nginx/README.md

 * Open `http://localhost`
 * Install e configure WordPress

-* The contents of the `docker-composer.yaml` create 5 services: 1 Mysql, 3 Wordpress and 1 Nginx
+* The file `docker-composer.yaml` has configuration to create: - 1 Mysql - 3 Wordpress - 1 Nginx
 * The wordrpress and nginx have volumes associated with local machine and docker container.